obianaghag/printf/README.md

-This is a group project by Godwin Obianagha and Maureen Adaobi
+This is a group project on printf by Godwin Obianagha and Maureen Adaobi